JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

     };

-    // Define object for possible actions (movement and attack) depending on initial position and update it in text var possibleActionPositions = {
+    // Define object for possible actions (movement and attack) depending on initial position and update it in text
+    // 1: [2, 3] means that when at position 1, they can move or attack to position 2 or 3
+    var possibleActionPositions = {
         1: [2, 3],
         2: [1, 3, 4, 5],